>>Return to Tell Me About Statistics!

 The test statistic is calculated by applying the standard error (SE) to the hypothesis testing formula.

-The three test statistics are the t-value, p-value, and confidence interval.
+The three test statistics are the t-value, p-value, and confidence interval. - Determination of significance.

 The t-value and p-value are compared with the values determined by statistics (significance level) to determine the significance difference.